Jubijub/ExploratoryDataAnalysisPeer2/README.md

-# Exploratory Data Analysis Peer graded assignment #1 by Jubijub
+# Exploratory Data Analysis Peer graded assignment #2 (week 4) by Jubijub

 ##Howto
 You can use `plotAll.R` or source the files one by one.